 The presence of 'foetal haemoglobin' confirmed by an expert witness was a key part of the evidence which resulted in Lindy being jailed.
-The spray under the dash was found be a sound deadening material used during the manufacturing process of the car.
+The spray under the dash was found to be a sound-deadening material used during the manufacturing process of the car.

 Despite this finding, police did not return the car to Michael Chamberlain until 1990.
 It was stripped down, with parts dumped in boxes.
 Michael restored the car and with bitter irony, added the number plate 4ENSIC.

 Public and media reaction to the Chamberlain case